 Some swelling is common after a Brow lift, and can take from one to two weeks to fade.
-Bruising often occurs and may take three to four weeks to dissipate.
+Post operative bruising often occurs and may take three to four weeks to dissipate.
 Itching may also occur with a traditional Brow lift performed with a coronal incision.
 Patients undergoing an endoscopic Brow lift generally have a shorter and less extensive recovery.

 Almost everyone will be feeling well enough to return to work one to two weeks after their Brow lift surgery.

-Q – Is exercise allowed after a Brow lift procedure?
+Is exercise allowed after a Forehead Lift procedure?

 Patients are encouraged to postpone vigorous exercise and the lifting of heavy objects for four to six weeks after their Brow lift, in an effort to let the area properly heal.

 Will I have stitches that need to be removed after my Brow lift?